Maphackathon/data-sets/README.md

 The Data-sets repository is for the uploading of data files and posting of links to data files which are being provided by Maphackathon data partners and data providers
 The following parties have agreed to provide data sets:
-BARRY LAWRENCE RUDERMAN ANTIQUE MAPS INC. [high resolution digital maps] BRITISH LIBRARY MAPS [georeferenced digital maps] CITiZAN [coastal data]
+BARRY LAWRENCE RUDERMAN ANTIQUE MAPS INC. [high resolution digital maps] BRITISH LIBRARY LABS & BRITISH LIBRARY MAPS [georeferenced digital maps; digital images] CITiZAN [coastal data]
 GB1900.ORG [UNIVERSITY OF PORTSMOUTH - HISTORICAL GIS GROUP] [georeferenced nametag data] MARINELIVES [occupational data; lighter, wherry & ship movement data]